pwittchen/AndroidDebugPlayground/README.md

 apply plugin: 'hugo'
 ```

 After that, build project, so it can download dependencies and plugins.
-When build is complete, add lines mentioned above, and build project again.
+When build is complete, add back lines mentioned above, and build project again.

 ##References
 - hugo: https://github.com/JakeWharton/hugo